Thousands of African students are stuck in Ukraine | DW | 24.02.2022

 Nigerian Temi Rosabel Tseye-Okotie, who is also studying medicine in Ukraine, shares Idachaba's feelings.

-Some 4,000 Nigerian students are currently studying in the Ukraine.
+About 4,000 Nigerians are currently studying in Ukraine.
 A number of them took to social media to share their frustration about the lack of information from the Nigerian government.

-On Thursday afternoon, Nigeria's Minister of Foreign Affairs, Geoffrey Onyeama, speaking in a video released on Twitter, said that once airports re-opened, his government would assist with the evacuation of those who wanted to leave.
+On Thursday afternoon, Nigerian Foreign Affairs Minister Geoffrey Onyeama said in a video released on Twitter that once airports reopened his government would assist with the evacuation of people who wanted to leave.

 Nigerians make up the second biggest group of foreign students in the Ukraine.
 The biggest group are